Simple Chestnut Stuffing or Dressing

 This recipe is loosely based on the one in the “Nourishing Traditions” cookbook.
-It is my hope that you will use this as a launching pad to create your own family’s new favorite stuffing recipe just like I did!
-It always is the first dish to disappear from the Thanksgiving table or buffet.
+It is my hope that you will use this as a launching pad to create your own family’s new favorite stuffing recipe, just like I did!

 Best of all, it is very easy to make.
 That is always a winner in my book!